Decoding of (Interleaved) Generalized Goppa Codes: Binary Generalized Goppa Codes

 with $\gcd(f_i(x),f_j(x))=1 , \forall i\neq j$, and $\gcd(f_i(x),G(x))=1$, $\forall i \in [n] $.
 Then, the \emph{binary generalized Goppa code} is defined by

 where $f_i'(x)$ is the formal derivative of $f_i(x)$.
-We call $G(x)$ the \emph{Goppa polynomial} and $\cL$ the set of \emph{code locators}\footnote{In the original definition~\cite{bezzateev1997gGC}, the code locators are defined by $\frac{f'_i(x)}{f_i(x)}$.
-For ease of notation, we define the code locators by $f_i(x)$ here.}. \end{definition} In~\cite{noskov_one_2020}, a parity-check matrix for generalized Goppa codes with code locators of first and second degree is given.
-However, a formal proof is missing.
-In the following theorem, we derive a parity-check matrix for generalized Goppa codes with code locators of arbitrary degree. \begin{theorem}[Parity-Check Matrix] Given a binary generalized Goppa code $\Gamma(\cL,G)$ as in~\cref{def:bgGC}, where the code locators in $\cL$ are $\Fq$-irreducible polynomials
+We call $G(x)$ the \emph{Goppa polynomial} and $\cL$ the set of \emph{code locators}\footnote{In the original definition~\cite{bezzateev1997gGC}, the code locators are defined by ${f'_i(x)}/{f_i(x)}$.
+For ease of notation, we define the code locators by $f_i(x)$ here.}. \end{definition} In the following theorem, we derive a parity-check matrix for generalized Goppa codes with code locators of arbitrary degree. \begin{theorem}[Parity-Check Matrix] Given a binary generalized Goppa code $\Gamma(\cL,G)$ as in~\cref{def:bgGC}, where the code locators in $\cL$ are $\Fq$-irreducible polynomials

 of degree $l_i$, where $\power{\gamma_i}{j}\in\mathbb{F}_{q^{l_i}}$ are the roots of $f_i(x)$.
 Let $r=\deg G(x)$ and $n=|\cL|$.
 A parity-check matrix $\H$ of $\Gamma(\cL,G)$ such that $\H \c^\top =\0,\ \forall \c\in \Gamma(\cL,G)$ is